mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

-# Internet of Things - Azure Defender for IoT  HOL
+# Internet of Things - Microsoft Defender for IoT  HOL

-Before starting this Lab make sure you completed the steps specified in **Azure Defender for IoT BHOL.md** File in this repository.
+Before starting this Lab make sure you completed the steps specified in **Microsoft Defender for IoT BHOL.md** File in this repository.

 ## Architecture Diagram ##

-During this workshop we will be focusing on setting up our Azure Defender sensors, for online alerts and also offline scenarios, you will learn how to configure your environment, assess the results, and integrate with SIEM systems like Azure Sentinel.
+During this workshop we will be focusing on setting up our Microsoft Defender for IoT sensors, for online alerts and also offline scenarios, you will learn how to configure your environment, assess the results, and integrate with SIEM systems like Microsoft Sentinel.
 This hands-on lab will be focus on Securing your facilities, this will cover brownfield and greenfield devices.
 The scenario below is one of many you would apply these lessons, other scenarios are Oil, Gas, Utility, and Energy companies.

 </br>